BastianRu/BastianRu/README.md

 ## 📈 My Learning Path
 - 📖 **Paper Reading:** Deeply studying "Attention is All You Need" and historical SOTA papers.
-- 🏗️ **Architectures:** Moving from MLPs to Transformers and GPT-style models.